1.1. Julia as a Calculator#

 64

-• The default floating point type is Float64, or double precision
+• The default type for decimal numbers is Float64, also known as double precision.

-• Double precision represents about 16 decimal digits of a number
+• It can represent a number with about 16 decimal digits of accuracy.

 Expression